arjunsat/Silicon-Chronicles/Week0/Task-1/README.md

 | 💿 **Storage** | 50 GB HDD |
 | ⚡ **vCPUs** | 4 |

-✅ **Why this setup?** → Balanced resources for handling synthesis, running simulations, and debugging waveforms.
+ **Why this setup?** → All are open source resources .Balanced resources for handling synthesis, running simulations, and debugging waveforms.

 ---